FNNDSC/pfdicom_agesort/README.rst

         to the input directory, and each "leaf" node will contain the analysis results.

-        For ReV, this is often the special directive '%inputDir' which directs the system to generate all outputs in the input tree directly.
+        In the case of `pfdicom_agesort`, this <outputDir> is the root of the age sorted tree.

         [--outputLeafDir <outputLeafDirFormat>]
         If specified, will apply the <outputLeafDirFormat> to the output